-By December 8, 2025, the diplomacy reached a critical inflection point as Ukrainian President Volodymyr Zelenskyy met UK Prime Minister Keir Starmer, French President Emmanuel Macron and German Chancellor Friedrich Merz in London to coordinate a joint response to the Trump plan.
-All four leaders publicly rejected any settlement built on Ukraine ceding territory, insisting on a "just and lasting" peace and stronger security guarantees instead.
-Their stance pits a largely united Ukraine–Europe front—and Ukrainian public opinion, which still leans against concessions—against U.S. pressure and Russian demands, leaving several starkly different outcomes on the table.
+On December 8, 2025, Zelenskyy met UK Prime Minister Keir Starmer, French President Emmanuel Macron, and German Chancellor Friedrich Merz in London.
+All four leaders publicly rejected any settlement built on Ukraine ceding territory, calling instead for a "just and lasting" peace with stronger security guarantees.
+Ukrainian public opinion still opposes concessions.

 Russia’s full-scale invasion began on February 24, 2022; by December 2025 the conflict has become Europe’s deadliest war since World War II.